 Dr. Shari Shamsavari has over 30 years of volunteer and professional experience in teaching her societal changing methods.

 Doctor Shari was born in Syracuse, New York and was educated in England, Iran, and the United States.
 She has served on many national boards that represent her diverse volunteer interests; from establishing a runaway shelter for girls in New York City, acting as Northern California representative for the Northern California Art Therapy Association to serving as a past President of the American Association of University Women.
-Dr. Shari is the current President of the Child and Adolescent Health Section of the Association for Applied Psychophysiology and Biofeedback (AAPB).
+Dr. Shari is the past President of the Child and Adolescent Health Section of the Association for Applied Psychophysiology and Biofeedback (AAPB).

 Her professional experience includes extensive work with children, establishing internships for MA-BA Psychology students, workshops with all levels of teachers, physicians / hospital staff, technology workers and many diverse non-profit organizations.

 - 2018: Inducted to the Legacy Circle of AAUW National

 - 2018: Kitchen Garden: Pilot program for blind children in India in association with National Association For The Blind (NAB)